 - 2.2 One of the fundamental parts of the public realm is the streets. - 2.3 Of particular importance are the main thoroughfares of Brompton Road, Knightsbridge (particularly from Scotch House Corner to the Bulgari Hotel), Kensington Road and Kensington Gore along with the other main routes of Exhibition Road, Prince Consort Road and Queen's Gate.
 With Brompton Road supporting Knightsbridge's role as an International Shopping Centre, there has been a significant observed increase in pedestrian activity in this area.
-This increase, exacerbated by pressures to put more tables and chairs on the pavements (serving the increasing number of coffee shops, cafés and restaurants), has served to create pinch points where pedestrian movement is impeded and hazard created. - 2.4 Main Roads such as Brompton Road and Knightsbridge also have a high incident of deaths and injuries from road traffic collisions and unlawful concentrations of nitrogen dioxide.
-As Brompton Road, Kensington Road, Kensington Gore and Knightsbridge (east of the London Underground station) form part of the Transport for London Route Network (TLRN), any proposals for pedestrian crossings or other measures on those roads will need to be discussed and agreed with Transport for London; as highway authority for these roads.
-The A315 Knightsbridge (west of the London Underground station), Kensington Gore and Kensington Road forms part of the Strategic Road Network (SRN), and within Westminster, where WCC is the Highway Authority and principal decision making body.;-hHowever WCC and Transport for London have a joint network management duty for strategic these roads under the 2004 Traffic Management Act and as such, any proposals for pedestrian crossings or other measures that may affect traffic flow on those roads will also need to be discussed and agreed with Transport for London. - Often the build-up of traffic also makes crossing the road hazardous and, for disabled users, very difficult.
+This increase, exacerbated by pressures to put more tables and chairs on the pavements (serving the increasing number of coffee shops, cafés and restaurants), has served to create pinch points where pedestrian movement is impeded and hazard created. - 2.4 Main roads such as Brompton Road and Knightsbridge also have a high incident of deaths and injuries from road traffic collisions and unlawful concentrations of nitrogen dioxide.
+As Brompton Road and Knightsbridge (east of the London Underground station) form part of the Transport for London Route Network (TLRN), any proposals for pedestrian crossings or other measures on those roads will need to be discussed and agreed with Transport for London (TfL), as highway authority for these roads.
+The A315 Knightsbridge forms part of the Strategic Road Network (SRN) and, within Westminster, WCC is the

+Highway Authority and principal decision making body.
+However, WCC and TfL have a joint network management duty for strategic roads under the 2004 Traffic Management Act and, as such, any proposals for pedestrian crossings or other measures that may affect traffic flow on those roads will also need to be discussed and agreed with TfL.

+2.5 Often the build-up of traffic also makes crossing the road hazardous and, for disabled users, very difficult.
 The nature of the types of improvements which this policy could facilitate will be very localised, with the intention being that they address particular bottlenecks at specific points along streets that might otherwise have a good flow of pedestrians.
 The impacts are highly unlikely to be observed beyond the location in question.
 There are opportunities to increase pavement space without reducing road space.
-One such example may beis the raised pavement area along Brompton Road between Montpelier Street and 102 Brompton Road, which is part of the TLRN managed by TfL.
-The Neighbourhood Frorum has suggested that this could potentially be widened without affecting traffic flows.
+One such example may be the raised pavement area along Brompton Road between Montpelier Street and 102 Brompton Road, which is part of the TLRN managed by TfL.
+The Neighbourhood Forum has suggested that this could potentially be widened without affecting traffic flows.